gracco/sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='network'>Networking Questions:</a>

 * What is localhost and why would ```ping localhost``` fail?
-  - Localhost it's the internal interface in Linux, that some programs can use to talk to each other inside a server.
-The ping will fail if the lo interface is down, or if we don't resolve localhost in our /etc/hosts file or some firewall rule it's enabled.
+  - Localhost it's the internal interface in Linux, that some programs can use to talk to each other inside the server.
+The ping will fail if the lo interface is down, or if we don't resolve localhost in our /etc/hosts file or some firewall rule it's enabled disabling ICMP.

 * What is the similarity between "ping" & "traceroute" ?
 How is traceroute able to find the hops.
-  - Both uses ICMP packets to archive their proposes, but traceroute sends the packets gradually increasing the TTL value, starting with TTL 1.
+  - Both uses ICMP (Internet control message protocol) packets to archive their proposes, but traceroute sends the packets gradually increasing the TTL value, starting with TTL 1.
 The first router  receives the packet, decrements the TTL value and drops the packet because the TTL has zero.
 The router sends an ICMP Time Exceeded message back to the source.

 * What is the command used to show all open ports and/or socket connections on a machine?